sighupio/fury-kubernetes-dr/README.md

 > More information on modules inputs can be found in the [gcp-velero](modules/gcp-velero) module documentation
 >
-> [Here][kfd-velero-gcp-example] you can find an example designed to create all necessary cloud resources for Velero on GCP.
+> [Here][skd-velero-gcp-example] you can find an example designed to create all necessary cloud resources for Velero on GCP.

 5. Define a `kustomization.yaml` that includes the downloaded resources.